JohnMurray/johnmurray_io/_posts/2016-06-18-Dont-do-Open-Source.md

 ## My GitHub is full of unfinished projects

-My GitHub account is not a place where "real" software lives.
+My GitHub account is not a place where "real" software lives (mostly).
 It's a place where I express ideas, tinker with shiny new toys, and experiment.
 Some projects have README's that detail the intent; some projects work while others don't even compile or run.

 Whenever I have a new thing I want to try out or a new idea that I want to try and express, I'll usually create a GitHub repository to host it.
 It may not lead to anything, but that is not the point.